Illinois Solar Energy Incentives: What Homeowners Really Get From Installing

 • Provides predictable financial returns

-• Encourages long-term solar adoption
+• Encourages long-term adoption of renewable energy

 Net Metering in Illinois